evagorasmakridis/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Distributed Optimization
-- Multi-Agent Systems
+- Distributed Coordination
-- Autonomous Systems
+- Distributed Estimation and Control of Multi-Agent Systems
 - Reinforcement Learning

 # Education to show in About widget